rogere66/ATU-10-BT-Bluetooth-Interface-for-IC-705/Tuner-Firmware/README.md

 - TUNER RLY? - SELECT to run and repeat Tuner relay test: Cycle all 15 relays
 - <-DONE     - Go back to main menu

 If STANDBY is enabled, the tuner will enter STANDBY state after being connected to the transceiver and then disconnected.
 It will then try to reconnect for the standby HOURS set, then POWER OFF at timeout.
-A short button push will power the Tuner up again trying to reconnect for a period, then disable standby and do a normal POWER OFF if not connecting.
+Any button action will power the Tuner up again trying to reconnect for a period, then disable standby and do a normal POWER OFF if not connecting.
 In standby OFF mode the Tuner will still try to reconnect, but will do normal POWER OFF according to the CELL setting timeout and require >3 seconds button push to wake.

 Note that the menu is blocking tuner operation and the tuner may be out of sync with the Bluetooth interface on exit - try a POWER OFF/ON cycle if there is any issue.
 The menu will time out after 10 minutes of inactivity.